dxw/contracts/agreements/govpress.md

 7. ### Time allowance

-    1.  dxw's initial fee for Fully Managed support is calculated from the Time Allowance, which is based on our assessment of your site's likely support requirements, as stated in the proposal.
+    1.  dxw's initial fee for Fully Managed support is calculated from the Time Allowance, which is based on our assessment of your website's likely support requirements, as stated in the proposal.

-    2.  dxw will track time spent providing the services specified in this contract in sufficient detail to be able to provide an approximation of the time required to service your site in any given month.
+    2.  dxw will track time spent providing the services specified in this contract in sufficient detail to be able to provide an approximation of the time required to service your website in any given month.

     3. In any given month, dxw will carry out all of the services provided under this contract with no additional fee, provided that the Time